refinedev/refine/documentation/blog/2022-08-23-mui-usedatagrid.md

 ## refine's `useDataGrid` hook

-In addition to integrating MUI components, **refine** provides a clean interface through the `useDataGrid` hook for implementing some properties that can be used with MUI `<DataGrid/>` component.
+In addition to integrating Material UI components, **refine** provides a clean interface through the `useDataGrid` hook for implementing some properties that can be used with MUI X `<DataGrid/>` component.
 The hook simplifies working with features such as pagination, sorting, and filtering which come as out-of-box.

 For instance, if you have a page component where you want to render tabular data, you might do something like the below: